ncbi/vadr/documentation/advbuild.md

 # Zero alerts were reported.
 #
 ```
 ---

-## <a name="step2"><\a> Step 2: construct a training set
+## <a name="step2"></a> Step 2: construct a training set

-When evaluating a VADR model it is critical to look at how it performs
+When evaluating a VADR model it is critical to examine at how it performs
 when used with `v-annotate.pl` on example sequences.
 Ideally, you
 would know what the expected result is (pass or fail status, and
-specific alerts you expect to be or not be reported).
+specific alerts you expect to be or not be reported) for each of the
+example sequences.

-For example, if you have a set of high quality sequences that have
+For instance, if you have a set of high quality sequences that have
 been expertly validated and annotated, you could use this as a
-positive control: `v-annotate.pl` should pass all of those sequences
+positive control `v-annotate.pl` should pass all of those sequences
 and give annotation matching what is expected.

-Additionally, you could intentionally introduce sequencing errors
+Alternatively, you could intentionally introduce sequencing errors
-(insertions, deletions, rearrangments) into high quality sequences,
+(insertions, deletions, rearrangements) into high quality sequences,
-and checking to see if `v-annotate.pl` detects those problems and
+and check to see if `v-annotate.pl` detects those problems and
 reports them.

 Often times, however, the most readily available set of sequences is